Skip to content

 Read Results

-For reading, you can either use the first() or all() methods to directly retrieve your object.
-If you need more information you can use firstResult() or allResults(), which return either a SingleResult or a MultiResult.
-This Result still allows you to access your read objects via the result() method.
+For reading, you can either use the Reader#first() or Reader#all() methods to directly retrieve your object.
+If you need more information you can use Reader#firstResult() or Reader#allResults(), which return either a SingleResult or a MultiResult.
+This Result still allows you to access your read objects via the Result#result() method.

 Write Results